SkillDevloper/Skill-Developer/README.md

 - Create a pull request.
 # License
 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
-Thanks to [insert any libraries/tools or people you want to acknowledge].